Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 1. Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.

-    If this circle is red, that means something is wrong with the note's javascript.
+    If this circle is red or orange, there could be something wrong with the template.
     Please see [this](faq.md#errors-warnings){:target="_blank"} section for basic troubleshooting.

 1. Clicking on the image to zoom should work out of the box.